tkachenkoas/spring-http-client-configuration-and-testing/Part 5 - Setting hard limit on a request and failing fast.md

     }
 ```

+## Exploring behavior of timeouts in real-world scenarios

-Now let's explore how timeout configurations can behave in real-world scenarios.
-In the example below, we set
+Now let's see how timeout configurations can behave when application meets some disturbances in the network.
-connection pool timeout to 1 second and request timeout to 2 seconds.
-The endpoint will return data with ~1 second
+In the example below, we set connection pool timeout to 1 second and request timeout to 2 seconds.
-delay between every 100 bytes of data.
-The overall time of the request will be way above the timeouts that we set.
+The endpoint will return data with ~1 second delay between every 100 bytes of data.
+The overall time of the request
-It is common to misunderstand the actual meaning of timeouts: `timeout` is the time that the client will wait for next
+will be way above the timeouts that we set.
+It is common to misunderstand the actual meaning of timeouts:
+`timeout` is the time that the client will wait for next byte of data to arrive, not overall maximum execution
-byte of data to arrive, not overall maximum execution time of the request.
-Thus, even if your client is configured
+time of the request.
+Thus, even if your client is configured with certain timeouts, some real-world scenarios
-with certain timeouts, some real-world scenarios can still lead to long requests.
+can still lead to long requests.

 ```
     @Test